joolstorrentecalo/grafana-dashboards/omnibus/README.md

 # GitLab Omnibus Dashboards

-The Grafana dashbaord json files in this directory are tailored to the GitLab Omnibus install.
+The Grafana dashboard json files in this directory are tailored to the GitLab Omnibus install.

 ## [Overview Dashboard](overview.json)